Chancejking/Chancejking/README.md

-# Chance King – IT Security Portfolio
+# Chance King – IT Portfolio

 Documenting my journey in IT Security through certifications, labs, and self-directed training.